B.A., Montclair State University

 From her arrival until 2017, Jeanine served as the School’s band director at MBS.
 During this time, she expanded the instrumental program by adding a Jazz Ensemble, Percussion Ensemble, and Woodwind Ensemble, and by teaching music theory and classical guitar.
 In addition, Jeanine grew the annual concert series by incorporating “All That Jazz” – a new performance by the Jazz Ensemble – and many chamber music concerts that showcased promising students and accomplished faculty and staff.

-Following a yearlong sabbatical that focused on art design, Jeanine recently returned to MBS as a teacher in Design Arts & Sciences.
+Following a yearlong sabbatical that focused on art design, Jeanine recently returned to MBS as a teacher in Art and Design.
 This new direction is a bold move for a veteran teacher, and Jeanine is grateful to MBS for encouraging her to share this passion for design with students.

 Jeanine holds a B.A. in Music Education and an M.A. in Music Theory & Composition from Montclair State University.
 She has also taken numerous workshops and coursework in fine metals, glasswork, pottery, and blacksmithing.